Novalnet-AG/Shopify-payment-integration-novalnet/README.md

 * No PCI DSS certification required for the merchants, we have it for you

 ## Prerequisites
 To accept and process Novalnet payments in Shopify, you need a Novalnet merchant account.
-You will get one [here](https://www.novalnet.de/kontakt/sales).
+Contact us [here](https://www.novalnet.de/kontakt/sales).

 ## Languages Supported
 Novalnet payment integration for Shopify is available in English and German languages.
 Live technical support available for customers in various languages that include: